SidmoGoesBrrr/chad-the-discord-bot/README.md

 First you have to invite the bot(Cause that's generally how these things work!).
 So please invite it [here](https://discord.com/api/oauth2/authorize?client_id=864010316424806451&permissions=4227997759&scope=applications.commands%20bot)
 _For more examples on how the bot works, please join to the [support server](https://discord.gg/wTsj4DZhyZ)_

+## Using the commands

+Literally all you have to do is `!help`.
+You can also change prefix by doing `!prefix ^` and replace "^" with whatever prefix you want!

 <!-- ROADMAP -->